TrainWeb.org Facebook Page

 Map: AA 6 A 1, Ho 20 F 11 Topographic Maps

-Directly across the tracks from the S signpost was a nice surprise: a mile marker which likely dates from the branch's original construction in 1835.
+Directly across the tracks from the S signpost was a nice surprise: a mile marker that likely dates from the branch's original construction in 1835.
 It says this spot is 14 miles from Baltimore and 26 from Washington, DC.
 This marker is no longer extant.

-<< Previous (spur) | THIS PAGE: Dorsey to Montevideo | Next (west) >>
+<< Previous (spur) | THIS PAGE: Dorsey | Next (west) >>

 Or, return to main page